4 of 6 reactors are write-offs – TEPCO

 The organization, which has a well-known anti-nuclear stance, had said that it was coming to Japan to provide "an alternative to the often contradictory information released by nuclear regulators."

-There has been some public mistrust regarding the official data, with fears exacerbated by occasionally contradictory announcements.
+There has been some public mistrust regarding the official data, with fears exacerbated by occasionally contradictory announcements, even when radioactivity levels fell after a radiation leak in some readings.
 But Jan van de Putte, a Greenpeace official, said that its scientists' findings largely correlated with the official Japanese data.

 "There is no contradiction between Greenpeace data and local data," he said.
 "The contradiction is between the data, and action to help people" in the affected areas.

-The organization recommended that the government move more aggressively to evacuate residents near the complex.
+The organization recommended that the government move more aggressively to evacuate residents near the plant in the area.

 But van de Putte declined to say whether he recommended expanding the Japanese government's evacuation zone beyond the 30-kilometre band that is now the de facto standard after officials began encouraging people 20 to 30 kilometres from the plant to leave.